AAA3A-AAA3A/AAA3A-cogs/docs/repo_telemetry.rst

 For **telemetry**, the performance of background tasks and loops (for example config migration or time taken to check for updates in my Status cog) is sometimes reported.
 As stated in the opening of this page, no performance of commands is collected or sent.
+At the moment, only errors in commands are sent to Sentry.

 For **error reporting**, whenever something goes wrong with my cogs (this could be a command breaking or something in a background loop) the traceback is sent